Sprint Planner Helper – Session 16

 I am now almost ready with the first user story of my own backlog.

-1. As user I can create a product that describes the product and the product owner so that the purpose of the product is known.
+1. As a user, I can create a product that describes the product and the product owner so that the purpose of the product is known.

 Each product has a product backlog that describes what is left to do.

-Other properties are story points (how big is this compared to other) and a document with additional business rules.
+Other properties are story points (how big is this compared to others) and a document with additional business rules.

 The one thing that is left is to be able to create new backlog items.